lakhwani/cscd71/README.md

 - **Description:** Discusses the concept of Zero-Knowledge Proofs, their impact, and applications, including a demo on Zk-rollups.
 - **Contents:**
   - `tutorial-6/D71_TUT_6.pdf`: Slides/notes used during the tutorial session.
-  - `tutorial-6/`: This directory features a prototype ZK-rollup, including the complete setup from circuit design to the finalized tau ceremony.
-It also encompasses the creation and verification of proofs, along with the necessary inputs.
-This comprehensive resource is meant to demonstrate the practical application of Zero-Knowledge Proofs in blockchain scalability solutions.
+  - `tutorial-6/`: This directory features a prototype ZK-rollup, including a complete setup (inclusive of the finalized tau ceremony) and circuits for the rollup.
+It also includes a sample input.

 ## Contributing
-This repository is intended to be a dynamic resource for CSCD71 students.
+This repository is intended to be a resource for CSCD71 students.
 Contributions and suggestions are welcome to improve the materials.
 For any queries or clarification, feel free to reach out via email: nikhil.lakhwani@mail.utoronto.ca.